-As with other events, the user can decide whether to enable or disable individual events and can generate traps, send the events to Syslog, the Vertiv[TM] management software, email or SMS.
+As with other events, the user can decide whether to enable or disable individual events and can generate traps, send the events to Syslog, the VertivTM Avocent® DSViewTM software, email or SMS.
 By default, these three events are only set to send messages to Syslog.